© 2018 – Routledge

 3. Shifting Focus: An Ecological Approach

-Learning to write is a multidimensional process for international graduate students.
+Learning to write is a complex, multidimensional process for international graduate students.

 International graduate students are not just ESL students.

 Formal writing support programs are only a node in the network for international graduate students.

 Differentiated support is often necessary, as well as useful.

 Writing support should facilitate socialization for international graduate students.

 Finding a Voice